jchapin/capitaltechnologyservices.github.io/_posts/2016-04-06-add-google-app-engine-deployability.md

         the domain's ownership for other services and purposes, like Google Analytics.
 1. Installing an SSL Certificate
+    1. Switch the format of the key file to PEM:
+        ```openssl rsa -in host.domain.com.key -out host.domain.com.key.pem```
+        The typical output format from OpenSSL isn't recognized by Google
+        Cloud Platform as a valid key.
-    1. It's should be possible to use the gcloud CLI to accomplish this task but I performed these steps through the web based interface, because SSL certificates added through the CLI were not showing up in the developer
+    1. It's should be possible to use the gcloud CLI to accomplish this task
+        but I performed these steps through the web based interface, because SSL
+        certificates added through the CLI were not showing up in the developer